What future for orchids?

 The conference will open on Friday 23rd March 2018 at 9.00 am and close on Sunday 25th March at 6.00 pm.

 The EOC conference consists of two successive meetings.
-The first, on Friday will deal with new trends in orchid cultivation and the second, on Saturday and Sunday will be the scientific meeting.
+The first, on Friday will deal with a Master Class on New trends in orchid cultivation and the second, on Saturday and Sunday will be the scientific meeting.

 A catering service will be available for lunch within the Paris Event Center area and a gala dinner will be held on Saturday evening.
 Lunches and dinners are not included in the registration fees.